sufiyankhanz/website-2/README.md

 ### Building

 ```
-hugo server -D
+Hugo server -D
 ```

 ## License
 All written works and data are not for redistribution without permission, but feel free to link back.

-The Hugo theme, HTML, CSS and JavaScript is licensed under GPLv3 (unless stated otherwise in the file).
+The Hugo theme, HTML, CSS, and JavaScript is licensed under GPLv3 (unless stated otherwise in the file).

 See the LICENSE file for more information.